Type 2 diabetes mellitus is a disorder that disrupts the way your body uses glucose (sugar).

 Nutritional considerations in type 2 diabetes mellitus

-Prediction and prevention of type 2 diabetes mellitus
+Prevention of type 2 diabetes mellitus

-Screening for diabetes mellitus
+Screening for type 2 diabetes mellitus

 Smoking and cardiovascular risk in diabetes mellitus